gvwilson/thirdbit/src/fiction/leaderboard/index.md

 So we danced,
 my motley crew and I,
 all our eyes on the leaderboard as clients climbed into the red zone.
-This professor's patents were suddenly more valuable because—push the thought away.
+Number twenty-nine's patents were suddenly more valuable because—no.
-The "because" didn't matter.
+The "because" didn't matter, not now.
-All that mattered was that we could sell one of them for a fraction of its worth to someone two hundred spots lower in the list, which put the seventeen-year-old Queen of England in first place.
+All that mattered was that we could sell some of them for a fraction of their worth to someone two hundred spots lower in the list.
-Her wealth was all real estate, but that was okay, she was willing to give six hundred hectares of farmland to charity.
+That put the seventeen-year-old Queen of England in first place, but that was okay, she could give six hundred hectares of farmland to charity.
 No,
-eight hundred,
+make it eight hundred,
 just to be safe.
-Others in her circle would piss on her for letting a little more money and power slip out of the "right" hands, but at least she'd be alive to ask what choice she had.
+Others in her ever-less-relevant circle would snark about her letting a little more money and power slip out of the "right" hands, but at least she'd be alive to ask what choice she had.

 Shadows shortened and lengthened on my living room floor.